Jux

-Juma Mussa Mkambala (born 1 September 1989), known professionally by his stage name Jux, is a Tanzanian singer and songwriter.
-His music is a blend of RnB, Bongo Flava, and Afrobeats.
-His songs include: Enjoy, NitasubirI, Fashion Killer, Sugua, Juu, and Nidhibiti.
-Jux has collaborated with African musicians, among them, Diamond Platnumz, Vanessa Mdee, Joh Makini, Zuchu, Gyakie, Bien, and Marioo.
+Juma Mussa Mkambala (born 1 September 1989), known professionally as Jux, is a Tanzanian singer and songwriter.
+His music blends R&B, Bongo Flava, and Afrobeats.
+His songs include "Enjoy", "Nitasubiri", "Fashion Killer", "Sugua", "Juu", and "Nidhibiti".
+Jux has collaborated with African musicians, including Diamond Platnumz, Vanessa Mdee, Joh Makini, Zuchu, Gyakie, Bien, and Marioo.

-Early life
+Early life and career

 Jux was born on 1 September 1989 in Dar es Salaam.

-Career

-Jux's interest in music began in his teens when he started rapping.
+His interest in music began in his teens when he started rapping.

-In 2008 Jux signed to Tanzanian record label A.M Records and began to record R&B songs instead.

-Since then, he has released several hit songs, including "Sugua" featuring Diamond Platnumz, "Juu" featuring Vanessa Mdee, and "Regina" featuring Otile Brown.

-In 2015, he received an award for 'Best R&B Song' at Kili Music Awards, also known as the National Tanzania Music Awards.
-In 2017, he received an award for the Best East African Music Video at the Zanzibar International Film Festival.
+In 2008, Jux signed with Tanzanian record label A.M Records and began recording R&B songs.
+He subsequently released several songs, including "Sugua" featuring Diamond Platnumz, "Juu" featuring Vanessa Mdee, and "Regina" featuring Otile Brown.
+In 2015, he won the Best R&B Song award at Kili Music Awards (also known as the Tanzania Music Awards).
+In 2017, he won the Best East African Music Video award at the Zanzibar International Film Festival.

-In 2018 and 2019, Jux was nominated for 'Best Male East Africa' at the AFRIMMA awards.
-He also performed on Coke Studio Africa in 2019.

-In 2018, his song "Uzuri Wako" (translation: Your Goodness) was banned by the Tanzanian Communications Regulatory Authority, along with songs from several other artists, including Diamond Platnumz.
-The regulatory authority described the songs as "immoral", in contravention of the Advertising Services (Content) Regulations 2005.
+In 2018, Jux was nominated for Best Male East Africa at the All Africa Music Awards.
+His song "Uzuri Wako" was banned by the Tanzanian Communications Regulatory Authority, alongside songs by several other artists, including Diamond Platnumz, for allegedly violating the 2005 Advertising Services (Content) Regulations.

-After numerous singles, Jux released his first album The Love Album in 2019, featuring tracks from several artists including Nigerian artist Singah, Diamond Platnumz, Nyashinski, Vanessa Mdee, G Nako, and Joh Makini.

-Jux released his sophomore album titled King Of Hearts in November 2022 featuring collaborations with Zuchu, Marioo, Mbosso, Terri, and Bien.
+After releasing numerous singles, Jux released his debut album The Love Album in 2019, featuring collaborations with Singah, Diamond Platnumz, Nyashinski, Vanessa Mdee, G Nako, and Joh Makini.
+The 18-track album received more than 1.3 million streams on Boomplay, while its lead single, "Sugua", amassed more than 10 million views on YouTube.
+The album was distributed by Africori, a partner of Warner Music Group.
+In November 2022, he released his second album, King of Hearts, featuring collaborations with Zuchu, Marioo, Mbosso, Terri, and Bien.
+In 2023, he released "Enjoy", which became popular on TikTok.
+The song received mixed reviews from critics who cited a resemblance to Spyro's "Who Is Your Guy", and was later removed from YouTube following copyright claims.

-In 2023, Jux made headlines in Tanzania after releasing his second collaboration with Tanzania's leading singer, Diamond Platnumz titled "Enjoy".
-The song, which is a blend of Bongo Flava and Amapiano, was welcomed with mixed reviews as critics noted the song's resemblance to Spyro's "Who Is Your Guy".
-The song was later taken down from YouTube after Congolese singer Sapologuano Odenumz claimed copyright infringement.

 Personal life

-Jux's six-year relationship with fellow Tanzanian artist Vanessa Mdee was widely publicized.
-During this time, they toured together across the region and released several singles.

-In 2018, they embarked on the 'In Love with Money' tour, which remains as one of Tanzania's biggest independent tours.
-The relationship however, came to an end in 2019 shortly after allegations of infidelity began to circulate following the posting of pictures of Vanessa Mdee hugging the American R&B artist Trey Songz.
+Jux dated Tanzanian artist Vanessa Mdee for about six years.
+They released singles together, and in 2018 embarked on "In Love with Money" tour.
+They separated in 2019.

-Jux has since been linked to several socialites including Karen Bujulu, whom he confirmed he was dating in February 2023.
+In February 2023, Jux confirmed that he was dating Karen Bujulu.

-In August 2024, Jux became engaged to Priscilla Ojo, and in April 2025 they got married.
+In August 2024, Jux became engaged to Priscilla Ojo, daughter of Nigerian actress Iyabo Ojo.
+They married in April 2025.They welcomed a child, Rakeem, in August 2025.